lcabaceira/psg/README.md

 configuration for developers
 -------
-Each developer must be able to commit, checkout and perform operations on de source code, for that he needs to have a valid username on the source control and permissions on the target project.
+Each developer must be able to commit, checkout and perform operations on the source code, for that he needs to have a valid username on the source control and permissions on the target project.
 Configure your source control mechanims and credentials on the scm section of the root pom.xml.
 The default configuration uses my git username and our git project, adapt your username accordingly.